-Another great thing about this area, in general, is that if you do not have time to stop for the day, you can still take quite a bit of the Redwoods in simply with the drive through.
+Another great thing about this area, in general, is that if you do not have time to stop for the day, you can still take quite a bit of the Redwood Forest in, simply with the drive through.
 There is also plenty of pull outs designed to allow you safely to pull your car off of the road and park.
 Lots of these have small hiking paths to get a quick glimpse of the surroundings and provide fantastic photo opportunities.
 On this particular day in May of 2015, there was thick fog off and on along the highway, so I had no choice but to go very slow.
 I wasn’t complaining, though.
 It gave me more time to soak it all in!

 Lastly, before I go today, I wanted to give everyone some quick, fascinating facts about the redwoods, which you may not have otherwise known.

 There are three types of redwoods.
 The first being the coastal redwoods in this area, which span from a few spots from Big Sur, CA to southern Oregon.
 The second is the giant sequoias.
 These guys are only in a very particular area of the Sierra Nevada mountains.
 The last type is the dawn redwood, which resides far away in a small pocketed area of central China.

 They say you become wiser with age.
 Then if that’s the case, the redwoods are incredibly wise!
 They can live to be 2,000 years old!
 Not only that but they have been around for over 240,000 million years!

 To put the height into perspective, the world’s tallest tree was discovered ten years ago in the park.
 It stands at 379′ tall.
 As for the Statue of Liberty?
 Well, she comes in at 305′ tall!

 That’s it from me today on this sunny, summer, Arizona day!
 Follow me on SnapChat.
 My username is mike_ince.
 I snapped footage from this entire area, along with many other adventures since so check it out.
 Stay cool!